Polistes gallicus: Taxonomy and phylogeny

 P. gallicus is a member of the family Vespidae, further classified under the Polistinae (the second-largest of the subfamilies), which consists of various social wasps.
 Within the larger subfamily Polistnae, Polistes species are categorized by their independent founding behavior, distinguishing them from swarm-founding species.
 Furthermore, P. gallicus is one of about 200 species of wasps in the genus Polistes.

 P. gallicus is one of 27 members of the subgenus Polistes (Polistes), which are typically very similar black-and-yellow species.
 This similarity has resulted in taxonomic complications in older literature.
 For instance, many references prior to 1985 misapplied the name to the European paper wasp, P. dominula.
 In terms of coloration, P. gallicus typically has yellow spots on the mandibles as well as a black hypopygium whereas P. dominula has often entirely black mandibles and always a largely yellow hypopygium.
 Additionally, many published studies for which no vouchered reference specimens are available cannot be reliably assigned to either species.
 P. gallicus is also very closely related to P. biglumis and P. mongolicus, which are members of the same species group.
 The former synonyms, P. foederatus and P. mongolicus, were restored from synonymy following revision of the genus in 2017 and are considered as distinct species again.

 Distribution and habitat

 The range of P. gallicus extends across much of Europe, where it is a common species.
 It can be found from northern Italy and southern Switzerland south into northwest Africa and east to Croatia and Corfu.
 The species inhabits a variety of climates and habitats throughout this range, although it more frequently nests in warm and dry regions, where its nests are built hanging in the open with the cells towards the ground.
 In cooler regions north of the Alps, its nests are often built in more protective enclosures such as in pipes or metal scraps.

-P. gallicus was first sighted in North America in Cambridge, Massachusetts in 1980 and has remained established in Massachusetts ever since.
-Also reported to be in Chile.
+Reports of P. gallicus in the New World are the result of misidentification or incorrect synonymy and actually refer to Polistes dominulus.